The Program for Infant Toddler Care Guides

 Infant/Toddler Caregiving: A Guide to Social-Emotional Growth and Development, Third Edition

-Infant/Toddler Caregiving: A Guide to Setting Up Environments, Second Edition
+Infant/Toddler Caregiving: A Guide to Setting Up Environments, Third Edition

-This guide offers tested ideas for setting up a child care environment that fosters early learning and is safe and healthful.
-The second edition includes updated resources, sample layouts of exemplary child care settings, and a new section on ways to accommodate children with disabilities or special needs.
-It contains practical ideas for designing an environment suited to both mobile infants and active toddlers.
-The needs of caregivers are also considered in the environmental design.
+Tested ideas for setting up a child care environment that fosters early learning and is safe and healthful, including updated resources, sample layouts of exemplary child care settings, and ways to accommodate children with disabilities or special needs.

-Infant/Toddler Caregiving: A Guide to Routines, 2nd Edition
+Infant/Toddler Caregiving: A Guide to Routines, Third Edition

-Caregiving routines are opportunities for caregivers to build a close personal relationship with each child while attending to the child's physical, emotional, and other developmental needs.
-Concepts presented by Janet Gonzalez-Mena include greetings and departures, feeding, diapering and toileting, dressing and bathing, sleeping and naptime, health and safety, record keeping, and special issues with children and families.
-Lists of appropriate and inappropriate practices and suggested readings are also included.
+Presents caregiving routines as opportunities for caregivers to build a close personal relationship with each child while attending to the child's physical, emotional, and other developmental needs.

 cover of culturally sensitive care